Another Perfect Murder

 “Aditi, we can be

-from me he continued, “This afternoon Suman gave me a lottery ticket that she
+from me he continued in whispered excitement, “This afternoon Suman gave me a lottery ticket that she

 had bought.
 While she did not hope to win, she asked me to check on the website.